the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 These were a few approaches to use conditional rendering in React.
 You can read about [more alternatives in an exhaustive list of examples](https://www.robinwieruch.de/conditional-rendering-react/).
 Moreover, you will get to know their different uses and when to apply them.

 You should be able to see the fetched data in your application by now.
-Everything except the table is displayed when data fetching is pending.
-Once the request resolves the result and stores it into the local state, the table is displayed because the `render()` method runs again, and the condition in the conditional rendering resolves in favor of displaying the Table component.
+Everything except the Table is displayed when data fetching is pending.
+Once the request resolves the result and stores it into the local state, the Table is displayed because the `render()` method runs again, and the condition in the conditional rendering resolves in favor of displaying the Table component.

 ### Exercises: